cds-snc/distributed-playbook/bond_with_each_other.md

 ## \#Selfies
 Remembering that people have faces also helps us to remember that they are human.
 Having a selfies channel in chat reminds folk it’s ok (encouraged, even!) to post pictures of themselves, which lets us see glimpses of their lives.

-## Discretionary kindness budget
-Everyone has a small, noncumulative budget to do nice things for other Trussels.
-We’ve sent each other stickers, coffee cups, and yarn.
-This helps with bonding of a distributed team in a direct way.

-You can also read more in [our blog post on how to be inclusive of a distributed team](https://truss.works/blog/2018/12/5/upping-our-distributed-practices).